VEX

 How to Be a Good Bull: What Couples Actually Want

 Being a good bull is not about bravado.
 It is about being the person couples trust with their relationship.
-A guide to etiquette, communication, and reputation.
+A guide to etiquette, communication, emotional complexity, and reputation.

 Most of what gets written about bulls is written for couples.
 How to find one.
 How to vet one.
 How to set rules that protect the relationship.
 That literature exists because couples need it.
 But the advice gap on the other side is enormous.
-If you are a man who wants to be a bull, the available guidance is either locker-room bravado or complete silence.
+If you want to be a bull, the available guidance is either locker-room bravado or complete silence.
 Neither produces the kind of person a couple actually wants in their bedroom.

 The Bull Brotherhood podcast has spent 23 episodes exploring bull psychology, etiquette, and mindset for a reason: the role is more complex than it appears from the outside.
 A bull is not a prop.
 He is a participant in a dynamic that predates his arrival and will continue after he leaves.
 The couples who do this well have been having conversations about trust, boundaries, and desire for months or years before they ever contact you.
 Treating the role as casual when they have treated the preparation as serious is the fastest way to get filtered out.